lsst-dm/dmtn-094/index.rst

 notebook will initiate a notebook session based on the token that it has received.
 The notebook can then make the token available in the user's notebook environment.

-Once a user is logged in to the notebook aspect, with the token in the user's environment, a user in the notebook aspect can be viewed as a special case of `data access libraries
+A user logged in to the notebook aspect can be viewed as a special case of `data access libraries
-<#data-access-libraries>`__, where we have some access to the user's local environment, so we can
+<#data-access-libraries>`__, where we can inject tokens into the user's local environment.
-bootstrap an authentication mechanism on behalf of the user which ensures any necessary tokens are implicitly available in the user's environment.
-For software developed by LSST that utilizes the LSP API aspect services, such as the Butler, we will ensure those applications can be automatically configured based on some form of information in the user's Notebook environment.
-Other third party software may be automatically configured, otherwise they will be configurable in the same way as if a user was running on their local machine and not in an LSP instance.
+For software developed by
+LSST that utilizes the LSP API aspect services, we will ensure those applications can be automatically configured based on those tokens.
+Other third party software may be able to be similarly automatically configured; otherwise they will be configurable in the same way as if a user was running on their local machine and not in an LSP instance.